SkriptLang/Skript/README.md

 Wanting to help test Skript's new features and releases?
 You can head on over to our [Official Testing Discord](https://discord.gg/ZPsZAg6ygu), and whenever we start testing new features/releases you will be the first to know.

-Please note this is not a HELP discord!
+Please note this is not a help Discord.
-If you require assistance with how to use Skript please check out the [Relevant Links](https://github.com/SkriptLang/Skript#relevant-links) section for a list of available discords/docs to assist you.
+If you require assistance with how to use Skript please check out the [Relevant Links](https://github.com/SkriptLang/Skript#relevant-links) section for a list of available resources to assist you.

 ## A Note About Add-ons
 We don't support add-ons here, even though some of Skript developers have also